-Over the last eleven years, Greg has been active in the Northwest Colorado Incident Management Team (IMT) and Team Rubicon as an Incident Commander, Operations Section Chief, and Planning Section Chief, responding to multiple large scale responses/exercises and managing emergency management strategies.
-Notably during his time with Team Rubicon, he served as Incident Commander at the 2015 Wimberley (TX) flood, where the Blanco River rose 33 feet in less than three hours and 12 people unfortunately could not escape its deadly rise.
+Over the last fifteen years, Greg has been active in the Northwest Colorado Incident Management Team (IMT) and Team Rubicon as an Incident Commander, Operations Section Chief, and Planning Section Chief, responding to multiple large scale responses/exercises and managing emergency management strategies.
+Notably during his time with Team Rubicon, he served as the Incident Commander responding to the 2015 Wimberley (TX) flood, where the Blanco River rose 33 feet in less than three hours and 12 people unfortunately could not escape its deadly rise.